 Hospitality is not necessarily about having the perfect pinterest-inspired center piece or perfectly clean house.
 Can a pinterest-inspired favor or being welcomed into a clean house make some feel cared for, yes it can!
 Many people feel cared for when you make aesthetic preparation for them, but I really have to check my motivation before endeavoring on this path; am I seeking to build my ego?

-While lovely prep can make some feel lived, is this avenue to entertaining robbing YOU of joy?
-If I am slipping into 'Martha Grumbling Mode', instead of seeking what fills others, maybe then I have lost the point of hospitality.
+While thoughtful preparations can make someone feel loved, is this avenue to entertaining robbing YOU of joy?
+If I am slipping into 'Martha Grumbling Mode', instead of seeking what fills others, maybe that is a red flag I have lost the point of hospitality.
 There are dozens of opportunities to show hospitality through service, but make sure the people do not get lost in the food, preparations, and "entertainment".